rusefi/rusefi_documentation/HOWTO-Start-An-Engine.md

 ### On board hardware diagnostics

 Don't have a scope, no problem, the IO board has basic scope built inside.
-You can connect pin blah to nearly any point on the board and you can measure a variety of points synchronized with the logging software.
+You can connect pin (:ToDo) to nearly any point on the board and you can measure a variety of points synchronized with the logging software.